 When you go to visit the Vatican Museum, as is obligatory during a visit to Rome, follow the Vatican Wall back toward St. Peter’s Square.
 At Piazza del Risorgimento, there’s a hole-in-the-wall gelateria with an awning that reads: Old Bridge.
 If you can’t spot the awning right away, look for the massive line that’s spilling out of the ten-square-foot shop.
 On a hot Roman summer afternoon, this is a perfect stop for a pick-me-up between a museum tour and a passeggiata around Piazza Navona.

 The gelato at Old Bridge is good.
 Definitely above average – and about ten times better than any chain gelateria you’ll find in Italy.
 However, it’s the portion size that’s the star of the show here.
 At Old Bridge, you pay 1€ per scoop.
 That means that a trifling 3€ gets you half a meal and one great, big, whipped cream-topped smile.

-Visit Old Bridge at:
+Visit Old Bridge:

-Viale dei Bastioni di Michelangelo, 5
+Address: Viale dei Bastioni di Michelangelo, 5

 Opening Hours: 9am – 2am Monday through Saturday, 2:30pm – 2am Sunday

 If you’re in the vicinity of Piazza Navona, but don’t have the patience to wait in line at Frigidarium (which, while having good gelato, is mostly popular for dipping their cones in chocolate), skip on down to CamBio Vita, which is just a hop, skip, and a jump down the way.